fxnnxc/fxnnxc.github.io/_learning/2_exp3.md

 ---
-layout: post
+layout: page
 title: '🎯 #3 Four Samples for the dynamics of LRP'
-date: 2023-04-19 11:53:01
+description: a project with a background image
-description: an example of a blog post with some math
+img: assets/img/12.jpg
-tags: RL LRP XAI
+importance: 1
-categories: XAI-posts
+category: work
 ---

 ## Motivation / Overview / Goal